Back to Blog

 Scenario 5: The PSLF Commitment Analysis

-Public Service Loan Forgiveness (PSLF) forgives your remaining federal loan balance after 120 qualifying payments while working in qualifying public service.
+Public Service Loan Forgiveness (PSLF) is a powerful program.
+It forgives your remaining federal loan balance after 10 years of payments while working in public service.

 • Government organizations (federal, state, local, tribal)